Best Ladder Hooks for Garage Walls

 Buyer warning

 J-hook geometry sits the ladder roughly 3″ away from the wall.
-For tight garages where walking-path clearance matters, the flat horizontal hanger is the better choice.
+For tight garages where walking-path clearance matters, the flat Ladder Hanger Set of 4 is the better choice.
 The 6-pack count is right for buyers planning to hang multiple ladders or with general-purpose hook needs; for a single ladder, 6 hooks is overkill — buy a 2-pack instead.
 For broader general garage hooks across multiple categories, the dedicated hook roundup covers more geometries.

 Best for Extension Ladders: Wall Mount Ladder Utility Hangers Garage Storage Rack (Pair)